github-pfeifer-syscon-de/eeprom/README.md

 ## Connecting

-For me it was possible to program the eeprom in place.
+For me it was possible to program the eeprom in place (graphics card removed from system).

 I used the following connections AT25F1024: